-We are an "emerging growth company" as defined under the federal securities laws and, as such, will be subject to reduced public company reporting requirements.
-See "Prospectus Summary-Implications of Being an "Emerging Growth Company" and a Foreign Private Issuer."
+We are an "emerging growth company" as defined under the federal securities laws and, as such, are subject to reduced public company reporting requirements.
+See "Prospectus Summary-Implications of Being an "Emerging Growth Company and a Foreign Private Issuer."

 Investing in our common shares involves a high degree of risk.
-See "Risk Factors" beginning on page 9.
+See "Risk Factors" beginning on page 10.